MP-Rogers/MP-Rogers-Marine-Science-Repo-1/README.md

 # Marine-Science-Repo-1

-An experimental Marine Science Repo to see if such a thing makes sense
+This is an experimental Marine Science Repo, designed to see if such a thing actually makes sense for myself.
+I'm not entirely sure what goes in here yet.
+But I'll figure it out